status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 libp2p_open_streams{type="ChronosStream",dir="in"}
 ```

-If there are no `dir=in` chronosstreams , incoming connections are not working.
+If there are no `dir=in` ChronosStreams , incoming connections are not working.

 > **N.B** you need to run the client with the `--metrics` option enabled in order for this to work